Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Introduction

-Based on the above finding, we propose a novel technique, called Center-Sensitive Kernel Optimization (CSKO).
-Instead of directly using the central kernel elements to learn new data while freezing the surrounding ones to retain previously learned knowledge, we decouple the center kernel elements from the original $3 \times 3$ kernels to form new $1 \times 1$ kernels placed on the side of the main network.
-As we know, directly selecting the central kernel element and optimizing it in the common operation manner would involve gradient calculations across all parameters of the $3 \times 3$ kernels and all network layers, thus causing high memory consumption.
-On the contrary, our proposed CSKO mechanism enables the decoupled parameters undergo independent gradient computation and back-propagation on the separated network branch with $1 \times 1$ kernels.
-In such way, the proposed CSKO mechanism can largely alleviate the cost of the gradient computation and back-propagation, while preserving all the necessary properties for realizing a good incremental learning capability.
+Based on the above insight, we propose a novel technique called Center-sensitive Kernel Optimization (CsKO).
+As we know, directly optimizing the central kernel elements within the standard convolution kernel (e.g. $3 \times 3$ kernels) in the common operation manner would require gradient calculations across all parameters of the kernel and network layers, resulting in high computational and memory costs.
+In contrast, we decouple the central elements from the original convolution kernels into new $1 \times 1$ kernels, which are placed in an independent branch of the main network.
+The proposed CsKO mechanism enables the independent $1 \times 1$ kernel branch to undergo independent gradient computation and back-propagation.
+This approach significantly reduces the cost of gradient computation and back-propagation while preserving the essential properties needed for effective incremental learning.

-To leverage the upcoming new task data to further reduce the optimization burden, we involve a Dynamic Channel Element Selection (DCES) strategy within the central kernel.
+To further alleviate the optimization burden with the upcoming new task data in an online manner, we introduce a Dynamic Channel Element Selection (DCES) strategy within the central kernel.
 As we know, the computational complexity of the orthogonal gradient projection\footnote{A technique widely used in the incremental learning framework to balance the stability and plasticity} \cite{wang2021training} is $O(N^3)$ to the number of channel elements due to the involved Singular Value Decomposition (SVD) of the covariance matrix.
-Thus, by reducing the number of channel elements, the proposed DCES is able to alleviate the computational cost for the orthogonal gradient projection dramatically.
-Moreover, as the channel elements are selected based on their importance for learning new task data, the reduce of learnable parameters though DCES will not hurt the plasticity of the whole framework but further improve the stability.
-Consequently, the overall performance both in terms of both the accuracy and complexity could be improved by DCES.
+By selectively reducing the number of channel elements, the proposed DCES can mitigate the computational overhead of orthogonal gradient projection.
+Importantly, channel elements are selected based on their importance for learning new task data, ensuring that the reduction in learnable parameters does not hurt the plasticity of the model but further improves the stability.
+Consequently, DCES promotes the balance between model performance and training efficiency.